RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ##### Vacancy Rate

 This input allows a user to estimate the available warehouse space that is vacant.
-The default is currently set to an average of the vacancy rates from LA county (3.8%) and the IE (6.3%) based on Q1 2024 industrial real estate reports.
+The default is currently set to an average of the Greater Los Angeles area vacancy rates on Q1 2025 industrial real estate reports from [Colliers](https://www.colliers.com/en/research/los-angeles/greater-los-angeles-industrial-research-report-2025-q1).

 #### Download Polygons